psss/did/docs/questions.rst

 Virtualization Tips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In order to safely run tests under a virtual machine started on
+your laptop you only need to install the ``tmt-provision-virtual``
+package.
+By default the ``session`` connection is used so no other
+steps should be needed, just execute tests using the ``tmt run``
+command.

+If you want to use the ``system`` connection you might need to do
-Here's just a couple of hints how to get the virtualization
+a few steps to set up your box.
+Here's just a couple of hints how
-quickly working on your laptop.
-See the `Getting started with
+to get the virtualization quickly working on your laptop.
+See the
-virtualization`__ docs to learn more.
+`Getting started with virtualization`__ docs to learn more.

 Make sure the ``libvirtd`` is running on your box::